French Directory: Foreign policy

 Between July 1794 and the October 1795 elections for the new-style Parliament, the government tried to obtain international peace treaties and secure French gains.
 In January 1795 General Pichegru took advantage of an extremely cold winter and invaded the Dutch Republic.
 He captured Utrecht on 18 January, and on 14 February units of French cavalry captured the Dutch fleet, which was trapped in the ice at Den Helder.
 The Dutch government asked for peace, conceding Dutch Flanders, Maastricht and Venlo to France.
-On 9 February, after a French offensive in the Alps, the Grand Duke of Tuscany signed a treaty with France.
+On 9 February, after a French offensive in the Alps, Ferdinand III, Grand Duke of Tuscany signed a treaty with France.
 Soon afterwards, on 5 April, France signed a peace treaty, the Peace of Basel, with Prussia, where King Frederick William II was tired of the war; Prussia recognized the French occupation of the western bank of the Rhine.
-On 22 July 1795, a peace agreement, the "Treaty of Basel", was signed with Spain, where the French army had marched as far as Bilbao.
+On 22 July 1795, a peace agreement, the "Treaty of Basel", was signed with Spain, where the French Revolutionary Army had marched as far as Bilbao in the War of the Pyrenees.
 By the time the Directory was chosen, the coalition against France was reduced to Britain and Austria, which hoped that Russia might be brought in on its side.

 Failed Jacobin coup (May 1795) and rebellion in Brittany (June–July)

 On 20 May 1795 (1 Prairial Year III), the Jacobins attempted to seize power in Paris.
-Following the model of Danton's seizure of the National Assembly in June 1792, a mob of sans-culottes invaded the meeting hall of the Convention at the Tuileries, killed one deputy, and demanded that a new government be formed.
+Following the model of Danton's seizure of the National Assembly in June 1792, a mob of sans-culottes invaded the meeting hall of the Convention at the Tuileries Palace, killed one deputy, and demanded that a new government be formed.
 This time the army moved swiftly to clear the hall.
 Several deputies who had taken the side of the invaders were arrested.
 The uprising continued the following day, as the sans-culottes seized the Hôtel de Ville as they had done in earlier uprisings, but with little effect; crowds did not move to support them.
 On the third day, 22 May, the army moved into and occupied the working-class neighborhood of the Faubourg Saint-Antoine.
 The sans-culottes were disarmed and their leaders were arrested.
 In the following days the surviving members of the Committee of Public Safety, the committee that had been led by Robespierre, were arrested, with the exception of Carnot and two others.
 Six of the deputies who had participated in the uprising and had been sentenced to death committed suicide before they were taken to the guillotine.

 On 23 June 1795, the Chouans, royalist and Catholic rebels in Brittany, formed an army of 14,000 men near Quiberon.
 With the assistance of the British navy, a force of two thousand royalists was landed at Quiberon.
-The French army under General Hoche reacted swiftly, forcing the royalists to take refuge on the peninsula and then to withdraw.
+The French army under General Lazare Hoche reacted swiftly, forcing the royalists to take refuge on the peninsula and then to withdraw.
 They surrendered on 21 July; 748 of the rebels were executed by firing squad.